 Fig. 21 Total particle number comparing 3 situations: without ventilation (black) ventilation from ceiling (blue) and from floor (red).
-Calculation for longer time would make the flattening effect clearer picture Fig. 18, this "cross-contamination" phenomenon is hardly visible; the numbers in the considered control space are also small in relation to the total number in the space.
+Calculation for longer time further illustrate the flattening effect.

+In Fig 20, it is investigated whether particles from student X - who may be infected - reach student Y, as was also done in [35,36] for the contagion ratios in aircraft cabins.
+The calculation allows to run through this question for all students, shown are only the "particle packets" that reach student 4, from students 3,6,7,9,10 and the teacher.
+In the related overall picture Fig. 18, this "cross-contamination" phenomenon is hardly visible; the numbers in the considered control space are also small in relation to the total number in the space.
 Finally, Fig. 21 shows the total number of particles in the room during 300 seconds, wherein black represents the ventilation being switched off.
 In blue, the wrong direction of ventilation from top to bottom is assumed.
 In red, with the correct ventilation direction from the bottom to the top, a flattening effect quickly appears at low concentration.
 At the same time, the other two curves will continue to increase over time.
 For these 300 seconds, the high-performance computer already needs several days.
+The modeling allows to perform optimizations relatively quickly and agrees reasonably well with the experimental results below.